 From model to image

 Over the past couple of years rendering has taken over a large part of the work that used to be reserved for product photographers.
 This is understandable as setting up a shoot can be time consuming and expensive.
-With software on the other hand you can turn out dozens of perfectly clean images with major changes in color and composition in the span of an hour.
+With software on the other hand you can turn out dozens of perfectly clean images with major changes in colour and composition in the span of an hour.

 Tips for creating great looking renderings